ADBond/bga-calypso/README.md

 ### Dev

 * ~~rename those damn variables to keep a shred of self-consistency check below, do as we go~~
-  *  a bunch of stuff could be cleared up on 'type', e.g. are they _id's_, or descriptors, or what?
+  *  ~~a bunch of stuff could be cleared up on 'type', e.g. are they _id's_, or descriptors, or what?~~
+  * leaving this to general refactoring
 * ~~Add a separate code licence~~, and make repo public once that's done
 * Use game-level constants in place of magic numbers where possible
 * JS `placeCardInCalypso` has redundant `card_id` paramter

 ### Display

-* see last trick?
+* ~~see last trick?~~
-  * maybe optional, as this is not possible exactly in real life, but might be useful for e.g. turn-based
+  * ~~maybe optional, as this is not possible exactly in real life, but might be useful for e.g. turn-based~~
+  * not for alpha. revisit if desired at a later stage.
 * optional log detail (c.f.
 Hungarian Tarock)
 * notifications including suit icon
 * Set different default colours